Malekz/portfolio/README.md

  My Portfolio
 ------------------------

-This is my portfolio website, it contains information about me, my background, and what i am doing.
+This is my portfolio website.